Function-Correcting Codes: Introduction

-{\em Contributions:} In contrast to these application-specific works, this paper builds a general understanding for function correction over adversarial channels.
-The redundancy of \fccs\ is investigated and lower and upper bounds on the optimal redundancy of \fccs\ for arbitrary functions are derived.
-These results are applied to specific functions such as locally binary functions, the Hamming weight, the Hamming weight distribution, the min-max function and some functions used in machine-learning algorithms.
-Finally, the redundancy of \fccs\ for specific functions is compared to the redundancy of error-correcting codes applied to same function.
+\emph{Contributions:} This paper builds a general theory for function-correction over adversarial channels.
+For arbitrary functions, we establish a connection between \fccs~and \emph{irregular-distance codes}.
+In particular, we show that the redundancy of an \FCC~is given by the shortest length of an irregular-distance code, which has a punctured pair-wise distance profile, which depends on the function.
+Deriving general lower and upper bounds on the optimal length of irregular distance codes, we obtain corresponding bounds on the optimal redundancy of \fccs~for arbitrary functions.
+These results are applied to specific functions such as locally binary functions, the Hamming weight, the Hamming weight distribution, the min-max function and discretized real-valued functions.
+Finally, the redundancy of \fccs~for specific functions is compared to schemes that use standard error-correcting codes.
 We restrict our attention to binary channels in this work, however most results can be generalized straightforwardly to larger alphabets.
+A summary of our quantitative results for specific functions is summarized and displayed in Table \ref{tab:redundancy}.

-{\em Organization:} Section~\ref{sec:prelim} summarizes the problem considered and the main notations of the paper.
-Our main results are summarized in Section~\ref{sec:main_results}.
-The so-called \emph{irregular-distance codes}, which are closely related to {\fccs}, are introduced and discussed in Section~\ref{sec:irregular}.
-Irregular-distance codes are codes that have a specific distance between each pair of codewords.
-In particular, we show in Section~\ref{sec:generic} that the optimal redundancy of an {\fcc} is given by the smallest length $r$ for which an irregular-distance code exists.
-Based on this, we derive generic results about {\fccs} and apply them to specific functions in Sections~\ref{sec:locally_binary}, \ref{sec:hamming}, \ref{sec:min_max} and~\ref{sec:ml_functions}.
+\emph{Organization:} Section~\ref{sec:prelim} summarizes the problem considered and the main notations of the paper.
+Next, we study generic functions in Section~\ref{sec:generic} and reveal the fundamental connection between \fccs, irregular-distance codes, and independent sets in certain graphs.
+To this end, we show that the optimal redundancy of an \fcc~is equal to the smallest length of an irregular-distance code.
+We then provide simplified results that are easier to evaluate, especially for functions with entwined function regions.
+Further, generic converse and existential bounds on irregular-distance codes are presented.
+We then apply our generic results to specific functions in Sections~\ref{sec:locally_binary}, \ref{sec:hamming}, \ref{sec:min_max} and~\ref{sec:ml_functions}.
 Section~\ref{sec:conclusion} concludes the paper.